 Semi-acoustic models after painting is completed.
 The model with red binding has a unique coloring.
 I am looking forward to seeing the finished product.

 From another angle.
-You can see the three-dimensional annual rings that are unique to stumps under the top wood.
+You can see the three-dimensional annual rings of the stump under the top wood.
 The spirit of Leo can't help but be felt in his challenging attitude to incorporate a variety of woods without being bound by the conventional wisdom of common woods, and his talent in putting together a sound with these woods.

 When I visited the next time, the painting had been completed.
 Once the paint is on, you can no longer tell that it is a stump....
 But we are very much looking forward to seeing how the sound will be finished.